KattsonBastos/astro-airflow-certification/fundamentals/study-notes/playing-with-dags.md

 </p>

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;The scheduling interval defines the interval at which our DAGs gets (in our example, a 24h interval).
 The interval can be in seconds, minutes, hours, and so on.
+A DAG may or may not have a scheduling interval.
 </p>

 <p align="justify">